|3%||1 x 30 g tube||£24.99|

 |5%||3 x 30g tubes||£64.99|

-Duac is a gel used to treat acne in order to reduce the appearance of spots, pimples and blackheads.
-It’s known as an anti-acne preparation and contains both clindamycin and benzoyl peroxide.
+Duac is a gel you can use to treat acne.
+It helps reduce the appearance of spots, pimples and blackheads.
+Duac gel contains two active ingredients: clindamycin and benzoyl peroxide.

-The inactive ingredients are carbomer, dimeticone, disodium lauryl sulfosuccinate, disodium edetate, glycerol, silica, poloxamer 182, purified water and sodium hydroxide.
+The inactive ingredients in Duac gel are carbomer, dimeticone, disodium lauryl sulfosuccinate, disodium edetate, glycerol, silica, poloxamer 182, purified water and sodium hydroxide.

-Duac should be applied once a day in the evening for a period of 12 weeks.
-Wash the skin thoroughly before rubbing a thin layer of the gel into the affected areas, ensuring to cover the area entirely, rather than only applying it to the individual spots.
-For the face, use a fingertip sized measure to cover the skin and wash your hands afterwards.
-Always follow your doctor’s advice on how to use and do not exceed the 12 week treatment period.
+Duac should be applied once a day in the evening for upto 12 weeks.
+Wash your skin and pat it dry.
+Then apply a thin layer of the gel onto the affected area.
+Remember to wash your hands after using the gel.
+Always follow your doctor’s advice on how to use Duac.

-Duac cream is 1% clindamycin and 3% benzoyl peroxide.
-A thin layer should be applied; using too much causes skin irritation.
+Duac gel is 1% clindamycin and 3% or 5% benzoyl peroxide.
+A thin layer should be applied.
+Applying too much Duac gel can cause skin irritation.

-Common side effects experienced in the first few weeks of using duac include:
+There are some common side effects people experience during the first few weeks of using Duac gel.
+These include:

-Severe side effects which require medical attention include:
+Severe side effects which require immediate emergency medical attention include:

-Duac should not be used if you are allergic to clindamycin, lincomycin, benzoyl peroxide or any of the other ingredients.
+You should not use Duac gel if you are allergic to clindamycin, lincomycin, benzoyl peroxide or any of the other ingredients.
 Check with your doctor if any of the following apply:

-Care should be taken around sensitive areas of the skin and Duac should not be applied to irritated skin, for example with cuts, scrapes or sunburn.
-Avoid using sunbeds while using Duac and minimise time spent out in the sun, using sun cream to protect the skin.
-Apply Duac carefully, as it can bleach surfaces, fabrics and hair.
+Duac should not be applied to sensitive or irritated skin, for example skin with cuts, scrapes or sunburn.
+Avoid using sunbeds while using Duac and minimise the time you spend out in the sun.
+Use a high SPF sunscreen to protect your skin.
+Duac can bleach surfaces, fabrics and hair.

-Using additional acne treatments containing dapsone and sulfacetamide at the same time as Duac can cause your skin to take on a yellow or orange colour.
-This is temporary and will fade away
+Using additional acne treatments containing dapsone and sulfacetamide at the same time as Duac can cause your skin to turn yellow or orange.
+This is temporary and will fade over time.

-Moisturiser can help to combat flaky or dry skin caused by using duac.
-Apply the duac gel first and allow it to sink in before applying moisturiser.
+Moisturiser can help reduce flaky or dry skin caused by using Duac.
+Apply Duac gel first and allow your skin to absorb it before applying moisturiser.
 It’s important to avoid any alcohol based moisturisers as this can make dry skin worse.

-While Duac is a very effective acne treatment, topical retinoids such as Differin are a good alternative.
-The benzoyl peroxide contained in Duac has a bleaching effect on clothing, materials and hair and the gel is likely to cause skin irritation.
+While Duac is an effective acne treatment, topical retinoids such as Differin are a good alternative.
+The benzoyl peroxide in Duac can cause skin irritation.
 In comparison Differin may feel milder.
-Azelaic acid based creams are a suitable alternative if you have experienced a great deal of irritation or peeling with Duac.
-The combined pill can be prescribed for women with acne, however in some cases it can make acne worse.
+Azelaic acid creams are a suitable alternative if you experience irritation or peeling with Duac.
+The combined oral contraceptive pill can be prescribed for women with acne.

 You can still wear makeup as usual when using Duac.
-It’s recommended to use cosmetics which won’t clog up your pores to allow the treatment to work correctly.
+Try to use cosmetics which don’t clog your pores.

-Duac is a prescription only medication and cannot be bought over the counter.
+Duac is a prescription only medicine and cannot be bought over the counter at a pharmacy.